-According to Refinitiv (formerly known as Thomson Reuters), there are more than 100,000 listed companies around the world.
-So choosing which one company is the most important might be seem to be a fool’s errand.
+According to The World Federation of Exchanges, there are more than 50,000 listed companies around the world.
+So choosing which one company is the most important might seem to be a fool’s errand.

 Perhaps a way to begin is to look at just what is at the heart of our technology-centered economy.
 Right now, it is probably semiconductors.